 Therefore, I assume the new owner of this domain is just going to hold on to this domain name until some European virtual reality company decides to pay a few thousand dollars for it.

-Virtual reality technology is continuing to grow, so betting on an increase in demand on this domain name seems like a decent bet.
+Virtual reality technology is continuing to grow, so betting on an increase in demand on this domain name seems like a decent idea.

 As for the seller of VReu.com, he probably made a nice profit judging by his Flippa records and current listing that are also receiving bids and attention:

-Clearly this guy is used to domain flipping seeing as he has grossed over $21,000 from flipping domains and is currently flipping 3 other domains.
+Clearly this guy is used to domain flipping seeing as he has grossed over $21,000 from flipping websites.

 I think this example provides a general idea of the marketplace…